 Being killed by falling furniture

-Being injured or killed by unstable furniture falling over is rare: Between 2000 and 2019, 469 children died from furniture and appliances falling over.
-The overwhelming majority of tip-over accidents involve bookshelves, dressers, TVs, and TV stands.
+Being injured or killed by unstable furniture falling over is rare: Between 2000 and 2019, 451 children died from furniture and appliances falling over.
+Most tip-over accidents involve bookshelves, dressers, TVs, and TV stands.
 Throughout your lifetime, the odds of you being so much as knocked over by falling furniture is 1 in 5,508.